 You’ll never make ribs the same way again with this recipe at hand!
 Sous vide ribs are also a popular dish when it comes to low temperature long time cooking.
-Like the other meat dishes cooked in this method, your ribs will come out more tender and juicier than ever before.
+Like the other sous vide recipes for meat, these ribs will come out more tender and juicier than ever before.
 And even better, we’ve included a delicious spice-laden sauce to give your pork ribs a mouthwatering finish.

 You might need to cook them for 36 hours straight, but trust us.
 When those 36 hours of cooking are up, you’ll be serving the tastiest ribs you’ll ever have in your life!
 You can also give the ribs a quick grill after cooking for that classic, grilled ribs look.

 And lastly, we have our yummy tenderloin recipe.
 Since the tenderloin is the leanest and most tender part of the pork, it’s easy for them to get dry.
 However, don’t let that stop you from enjoying this meal!

 With this recipe, we’ll transform your usual plate of pork tenderloin into a really flavorful dish.
 Season the pork meat with butter, shallots, garlic, and herbs, then cook for 45 minutes to four hours.
 Once that’s done, you’ll be serving the most delicious tenderloin you’ll have for dinner, ever.